supersky2015/gittest/readme.txt

-git stash pop		//restore the stash then delete git stash list		//query the stash git stash apply stash@{index} 	//restore the stash asseigned.
+git stash pop		//restore the stash then delete git stash list		//query the stash git stash apply stash@{index} 	//restore the stash asseigned. git branch -D branchname 	//force to delete the branch git remote		//query the remote info git remote -v		//query the remote info for details 20181116 FOR pgge 52